paul-russo/git-shorthand/README.md

 Alias and function names are generally comprised of the `g` prefix, followed by one or more shorthand character sequences.
 These shorthand sequences are ordered by the order in which the git operations they stand for will be run.

-Currently, the only exception to these rules is the 'rename branch' function `grnb`, which is comprised of a sequence of somewhat non-obvious git operations.
+Currently, the exceptions to these rules are:
+- The 'rename branch' function `grnb`, which is comprised of a sequence of somewhat non-obvious git operations
+- The `git-main-branch` utility function, which dynamically detects whether the repo uses `master` or `main`

 ## Definitions
 | Shorthand | Meaning |